 Leadership impact comes in the context of the mundane.
 Every day little words inspire connection more than any grand speech you could deliver.
 It’s what you say when you think it doesn’t matter that matters.
 They notice the way you answer the phone, or your reaction in the hallway.

-The choices you make when you’re excited, rushed, tired, hungry, annoyed, eager… all matter.
+The choices you make when you’re excited, rushed, tired, hungry, annoyed, eager – all matter.
 Choose wisely.
 The daily cadence of great leadership seldom feels remarkable.

 5 Words You Say Every Day

 Small interactions add up.
 The simplest words prove most useful.
 In fact they’re tough to over use.

 - Help – Help is one of the most under-leveraged words in leadership.
 “How can I best help?”
 “What help do you need?”
 “Who else can be helpful?”
 Just as importantly is asking for help as needed.
 Being both helpful and helped each day builds genuine connections and does wonders productivity.

 - Thanks – Not just casual, in passing kind of thanks..but a genuine pause of appreciation.
 Work to truly thank and appreciate at least one person every day.